maxlanceund/equal-system/papers/information_projection_framework-en.md

 **Fifth, it discusses the sensitivity of D_f to the definition of Ω.**

-**Sixth, it clearly distinguishes the inverse-inference framework from identification theory.**
+**Sixth, it clearly distinguishes the information projection framework from identification theory.**

 **Seventh, it provides an explicit convergence condition.**